 EAST COAST CHAPTER

 The East Coast Chapter of Tuskegee Airmen, Inc. (ECCTAI) is the largest and the most active chapter in the national organization.
 The chapter has approximately 180 members with diverse backgrounds that include active duty and retired military, civil servants, and private citizens from all walks of life.
 More than 50 Chapter members are Documented Original Tuskegee Airmen, combat veterans of World War II who received their military training at Tuskegee, Alabama.
+The focus of our work is the District of Columbia and surrounding jurisdictions.
+ECCTAI is incorporated in the District of Columbia and has its 501 (C) 3 designation.

 Locally, ECCTAI supports many educational, charitable and philanthropic activities, including the Tuskegee Airmen Civil Air Patrol (CAP) Squadron.
 Chapter members enthusiastically participate in the annual District of Columbia National Guard Aviation Career Day.
 This event, held at Andrews Air Force Base, attracts more than 2,000 young students each year and gives students the opportunity to meet and talk with members of the military, airline industry, scientific and educational community, as well the Federal, State, and local government organizations as they present career and employment opportunities.